 DOE’s Office of Electricity selected Pacific Northwest National Laboratory (PNNL) in Richland, Washington, as the site for a national grid energy storage research and development (R&D) facility that includes investments from the State of Washington, Battelle, and PNNL.
 On March 10, 2021, DOE announced the beginning of the design and construction phase of development.
-During this new phase, PNNL will select a contractor and begin working toward the start of construction, which could begin late this year.
-The building is expected to be operational and ready for occupancy by 2025.

 The new Grid Storage Launchpad (GSL) will help to overcome challenges in battery R&D capabilities.
 These new capabilities include: